About the Eucharist

 Here at St. Cecilia, children in 2nd grade or later prepare throughout the year for their First Holy Eucharist.
 First Holy Eucharist is typically celebrated at Mass during the first two weekends in May.
 If your child is older than 2nd grade, please contact the parish office for further instruction.

-At St. Cecilia we offer a shared approach to the preparation of the child for his/her first Holy Eucharist.
-Students receive preparation through school religion class, traditional Faith Formation classes, Catechesis of the Good Shepherd sessions or home schooling.
-As well as through guided instruction from their parents.
+At St. Cecilia, we offer a shared approach to the preparation of the child for his/her first Holy Eucharist.
+Students receive sacramental preparation through school religion class, traditional Faith Formation classes, Catechesis of the Good Shepherd sessions or home schooling, as well as through guided instruction from their parents.
 We prepare parents by providing materials and learning center opportunities.
-We are currently using the Blessed series from Dynamic Catholic for the at-home instruction.
+We are currently using the Blessed series from Dynamic Catholic for at-home instruction.

-Please contact Melissa Teggatz for more information about First Communion.
+Please contact Clare Heinrich for more information about First Communion.

 Adult First Eucharist